basarat/takeme/docs/README.md

 * [Client side routing demo for all of the concepts in practice](http://basarat.com/takeme-demo)
 * [HTML5 routing demo for all of the concepts in practice](http://basarat.com/takeme-demo/awesome/)

+We cover the concepts in the example walkthrough section below, after a quick look at the small (yet complete) API.

 ## What does it support

 * Non Html5 mode: Simple `#/foo` = on match > (`beforeEnter` `enter` `beforeLeave`) management